 You don’t just have to use sequential remarketing to nurture sales leads, though.
 You can use content remarketing as well.

 As the name implies, content remarketing involves running display ads to people who’ve shown an interest in the content on your site.
-It’s content marketing taken to the next level.
+It’s content marketing taken to the next level (or advanced remarketing).

 You might have to use some of the tricks you’ve already learned to make content remarketing happen.